Fifteen Questions You need to Ask a Prospective Landlord Before Signing an Apartment Lease

 Most rental parking is first come first served.
 But some parking, such as designated or garage parking, comes with added fees.
 You'll want to make sure there's enough parking, so visit after hours and on the weekend.
 Don't forget to factor in parking for guests!

 Most rentals come with washer and dryer connections.
 Some come with a washer and dryer for an added fee.
 On the other hand, you may not have an option but to take your laundry to a local laundromat.

 In North Carolina, a landlord should return your security deposit within thirty (30) days.
 If not, you may be eligible for damages.
 A landlord may withhold your security deposit, but you should receive an accounting of any deductions made to your deposit and any demands for additional funds within that same time frame.
-Make sure to document at move-in any pre-existing damage and at move-out whether any damage exists.
+Make sure to document at move-in any preexisting damage and at move-out whether any damage exists.

-The landlord, leasing agent, maintenance worker, etc. has a legal right to enter the property with due notice, which should be included in your rental agreement.
+The landlord, leasing agent, maintenance worker, etc. has a legal right to enter the property with due notice, which should be noted in your rental agreement.
 Exceptions may exist, such as for utility-related emergencies.
 Make sure to ask about how much advance notice you will receive and whether you are allowed to delay or refuse entry.

 You really have no idea who made keys to the apartment before you moved in.
 Ask if the locks have been re-keyed since the last tenant moved out.
 If not, ask for it to be included in your lease.

-Ask whether the landlord is planning to be around for a while.
 Most larger communities are pretty secure, but if you're renting a house you may find that the owner is planning to sell soon.
 You don't want to move in only to find out that you'll have to move out.